sepulvedaavila/tmc-recipe-manager/README.md

+# The Menu Company

+## Recipe and Meal Plan Management
-# This project is a Recipe and Meal Planning Management System, designed to help users efficiently organize and manage recipes and weekly meal plans.
+This project is a Recipe and Meal Planning Management System, designed to help users efficiently organize and manage recipes and weekly meal plans.
 It provides the following functionality:

 * _Recipe Management_: Users can create, edit, and save recipes with details such as ingredients, portions, and tags for categorization.
 * _Meal Planning_: Users can plan meals for specific days of the week, assigning dishes like soup, main course, and sides, while considering the number of servings.